Detecting Objects with Context-Likelihood Graphs and Graph Refinement: Introduction

-In this paper, we introduce a novel way of representing object-relations in an image.
-Further, we propose a way to jointly model object-relation distributions, in order to have a better understanding of the scene and infer better class predictions.
-Our main contributions are thereby as follows: \begin{enumerate}[itemsep=0.1pt,topsep=3pt,leftmargin=*,label=\textbf{(\arabic*)}] \item We propose a novel way of leveraging graph-based occurrence priors for object detectors during training by creating an end-to-end framework where relation edges are created based on initial class predictions. (\cref{sec:graph_priors}). \item We demonstrate the potential of our graph priors for object detection with an empirical evaluation showing that the explicit modeling of inter-object relations leads to substantially better detection rates when using a graph built with ground truth occurrence statistics (\cref{sec:potential}). \item We present an energy-based framework for learning the object-relation distribution in an image, and obtain a better understanding of their inter-dependencies to further benefit us in our end task (\cref{sec:graph_refinement}). \end{enumerate} Experiments on the Visual Genome~\cite{krishna2017visual} and MS-COCO~\cite{lin2014microsoft} datasets demonstrate our method is detector agnostic, end-to-end trainable, and especially beneficial for rare object classes.
-What is more we establish a consistent improvement over object detectors like DETR~\cite{nicolas2020detr} and Faster-RCNN~\cite{ren2015faster_rcnn}, as well as state-of-the-art methods modeling object interrelationships.
+Our main contributions are thereby as follows: \begin{enumerate}[itemsep=0.1pt,topsep=3pt,leftmargin=*,label=\textbf{(\arabic*)}] \item We propose a novel way of leveraging inter-object relation priors for object detectors during training by creating a context-likelihood graph with relation edges based on initial class predictions. (\cref{sec:graph_priors}). \item We demonstrate the potential of our context-likelihood graph with an empirical evaluation showing that incorporating inter-object relations from the start leads to substantially better object detection rates when using a graph built with ground truth class predictions (\cref{sec:potential}). \item We introduce an energy-based method for learning object-relation joint distribution, which allows to iteratively refine our context-likelihood graph to further benefit us in our end task (\cref{sec:graph_refinement}). \end{enumerate} Experiments on the Visual Genome~\cite{krishna2017visual} and MS-COCO~\cite{lin2014microsoft} datasets demonstrate our method is detector agnostic, end-to-end trainable, and especially beneficial for rare object classes.
+What is more, we establish a consistent improvement over object detectors like DETR~\cite{nicolas2020detr} and Faster-RCNN~\cite{ren2015faster_rcnn}, as well as alternative methods modeling object interrelationships.
 Before introducing our method, we first provide more background on related works.